planarian/relative_keys_bin/README.md

 Relative Keys is subject to the [MIT license](http://opensource.org/licenses/MIT).
 Qt, Fluidsynth, and GTK are under [LGPL](https://www.gnu.org/copyleft/lesser.html), and MinGW is under [GPL](https://gnu.org/licenses/gpl.html).

+## Contact

+If you have any question you can reach me at http://www.jay-davis.net